VidyaSource/website/src/content/blog/why-coding-interviews-are-the-worst.md

 ### "Do you have any questions for us?"

 Hopefully you are asking this question anyway regardless of whether coding interviews are part of your hiring process.
-Give candidates a chance to ask you about the things that matter to them as they consider making the considerable, potentially life-changing commitment to your business.
-They should direct the conversation here.
+Give candidates a chance to ask you about the things that matter to them as they ponder making the considerable, potentially life-changing commitment to your business.
+They should direct this part of the conversation.
 Expect questions about titles, commitment to and evidence of diversity, opportunities for advancement, remote work and tooling, and other aspects of business process and company culture.

 Be careful though not to interpret the absence of questions as apathy or really anything negative.
 This is their time, and if they